DND-IT/app-helm-chart/README.md

 You can configure it by overriding the `scale.minAvailable` parameter. (e.g. `90%`)

 **Note:** PDBs are **only** deployed together with deployments that have more than one replica.

+## Tests

+There are multiple complementary ways to test the chart before relesing it.
+We have defined workflow that uses the `chart-testing` (`ct`) library to:

+1. Lint the chart
+1. Run template with different `values.yaml` files (`ci` folder)

+Further development points could include running a `kind` K8s cluster and deploying the charts to that cluster, adding some more specific K8s linting, ...